April 12, 2018

 What will you do with surplus funds?

 The surplus funds will be distributed to appropriate not-for-profit family violence initiatives in line with the constitution and purpose of the Foundation.
+The Foundation announced the details of the distribution ahead of the closure in an email to supporters that you can read here.

 What will you do with the surplus assets of the Foundation?